instructure/canvas-lms/doc/examples/question_specific_statistics.md

    // The number of students who got graded with a full score.
    "full_credit": 4,

+   // Number of students who wrote any kind of answer.
+   "resposes": 5,

    // A set of maps of scores and the number of students who received
    // each score.